tashbettridge/az900/README.md

 # Summary:
 <a name="files"></a>
 Getting certified in Microsoft Azure Fundamentals is an achieveable task if you know where to look and how you study.
-I do think you should do practice eams beforehand because it will help you prepare for the certification.
+I do think you should do practice exams beforehand because it will help you prepare for the certification.
 If you have any questions, please feel free to contact me.